-The Triton malware was built to interact with Triconex Safety Instrumented System (SIS) controllers and manipulate safety systems used to provide emergency shutdown capability for industrial processes.
+The Triton malware was built to interact with Triconex Safety Instrumented System (SIS) controllers and manipulate safety systems.
+These systems provide emergency shutdown capabilities for industrial processes.

 FireEye reported they believe the activity may be consistent with a nation state preparing for a future attack.

-Symantec also posted more information on the Triton threat and said the new malware has been in existence since at least August 2017.
+Symantec also posted more information on the Triton threat.
+The cybersecurity company said the new malware has been in existence since at least August 2017.